louishuster/poetry/thedrill.md

 # The Drill

 Jake stared in no particular direction, although his attention’s focal point fell on the C-1300 DeWalt Extra Long Life power drill.
 He couldn’t let it see him looking.
-He was better than that
+He was better than that.

 A woman who might be called handsome stopped near the tool, rifling through different drill batteries.
 She wore a long overcoat made of a felt-like material, khaki colored with what seemed to be a regular amount of buttons and pockets.
 Her hair was cut so that a strong, tanned neck connected head to coat collar unobstructed.
 As she scanned the shelf left to right, all the muscles in her neck flexed in a similar left to right fashion.
 The skin creased and curved with the movement of the muscles.
 It reminded Jake of a tightly drawn sail in a strong wind, each crease originating from where the sail’s corner and boom connect; or in the woman’s case, the nape of her neck.